babo/bigquery-prezi/prezi.md

 - move on from numbers, use an ipython notebook with Julia as backend with gadfly
 ---
 # How it works
-- disk speed as bottlenneck
+- disk speed as bottleneck
 - show a diagram of BQ
 - column oriented storage
     - compressible, show it!
     - read multiple copies in parallel
-- SQL is cheap to paralleize but aggregation is complex
+- SQL is cheap to parallelize but aggregation is complex
     - distinct values are tricky
     - joins with large datasets are tricky
     - it's feels like SQL, seems like SQL